 Terrorist threat worldwide

 There are strict security controls at all Guatemalan borders due to high levels of drug-related criminal activity at border crossings.
 Military personnel are stationed along the border with Mexico and tourists may be checked as a result.
-Exercise particular caution when travelling in the Guatemala/Belize border area because of the ongoing border dispute between the two countries.
+Be alert when travelling in the Guatemala/Belize border area because of the ongoing border dispute between the two countries.
 Only use recognised border crossings.

 You are four times more likely to be killed in a motor vehicle accident in Guatemala than in Australia.
 Hazards include aggressive driving practices, poorly maintained vehicles, roads in poor condition and other drivers routinely ignoring traffic laws.
 Additional hazards on rural roads include inadequate lighting and street signs, and the presence of pedestrians and farm animals on roads.